FastRabbitON/MyResumeCV/README.md

 * [Contact](#contact)

 ## General Information
-Resume website that show all my procjct and skills.
+Resume website that show all my projects and skills.

 ## Technologies Used
 - HTML